stevenlivz/phoenix-ejabberd-jwt/README.md

 # phoenix-ejabberd-jwt
 A sample showing Phoenix registration/auth against Postgres along with eJabbred reg/auth via a JWT.

+You should follow https://github.com/ParamountVentures/ejabberd-auth-jwt to prepare the JWT side.

 1. Install eJabberd.
 2. Install Postgres and create a users table as below.